Biblink02/WebSDR-Transceiver/README.md

 Once the digitized I/Q samples reach GNU Radio on the host computer, software takes over completely.
 GNU Radio performs frequency translation to move the signal of interest to baseband, applies filters to select just the bandwidth we want (typically 2.7 kHz for SSB), demodulates the SSB signal to recover the audio, and performs various enhancements like automatic gain control and audio filtering.

 This is where the magic of software-defined radio shines.
 The same hardware (PlutoSDR) can be reconfigured through software to receive SSB voice, CW morse code, PSK31 digital modes, or any other modulation type within the transponder's 250 kHz bandwidth.
-We can even process multiple signals simultaneously—demodulating several different conversations at once if we have enough computing power.
+We can even process multiple signals simultaneously-demodulating several different conversations at once if we have enough computing power.

 **Stage 5: Audio Output (Digital Audio → Speakers)**